Kezzzzz/exploring-canvas/README.md

 ### 5. Store the rectangles

-I wanted to be able to store the rectangles, so that I could draw them again when the page is refreshed.
-I found out that I could use `localStorage` to do this.
-I also needed to figure out how to store the rectangles in a way that I could draw them again.
-I found out that I could use an array of objects to do this.
+I wanted to be able to store the rectangles somewhere, first step is to just store them in the local state of the page (not localStorage yet).
+I created an empty array and then would push the data of each rectangle into it.

+TODO: Add the state to local storage and use getter setters.

 ### 6. Be able to delete a rectangle